LÖSEN • Blog

 Muscle tension patterns can influence far more than how tight you feel.

-When the body holds protective tension long enough, it can begin affecting movement, recovery, load tolerance, joint mechanics, tissue irritation, and performance.
+When the body holds compensatory tension long enough, it can begin affecting movement, recovery, load tolerance, joint mechanics, tissue irritation, and performance.

 Over time, unresolved tension patterns may contribute to: